Château de Saint-Germain-en-Laye: 16th–18th centuries

 these new gardens extended the central axis of a symmetrical building façade in rigorously symmetrical axial designs of patterned parterres, gravel walks, fountains and basins, and formally planted bosquets; they began the tradition that reached its apex after 1650 in the gardens of André Le Nôtre.
-According to Claude Mollet's Théâtre des plans et jardinage the parterres were laid out in 1595 for Henry IV by Mollet, trained at Anet and the progenitor of a dynasty of royal gardeners.
+According to Claude Mollet's Théâtre des plans et jardinage the parterres were laid out in 1595 for Henry IV by Claude Mollet, trained at Anet and the progenitor of a dynasty of royal gardeners.
 One of the parterre designs by Mollet at Saint-Germain-en-Laye was illustrated in Olivier de Serres' Le théâtre d'agriculture et mesnage des champs (1600), but the Château Neuf and the whole of its spectacular series of terraces can be fully seen in an engraving after Alexandre Francini, 1614.

-Louis XIV was born at Saint-Germain-en-Laye in 1638.
+Louis XIV was born at the Château Neuf in 1638.
 One of du Pérac's retaining walls collapsed in 1660, and Louis undertook a renovation of the gardens in 1662.
 At his majority he established his court here in 1666, but he preferred the Château Vieux: the Château Neuf was abandoned in the 1660s and demolished.
-From 1663 until 1682, when the king removed definitively to Versailles, the team that he inherited from the unfortunate Nicolas Fouquet—Louis Le Vau, Jules Hardouin-Mansart and André Le Nôtre laboured to give the ancient pile a more suitable aspect.
+From 1663 until 1682, when the King removed definitively to Versailles, the team that he inherited from the unfortunate Nicolas Fouquet—Louis Le Vau, Jules Hardouin-Mansart and André Le Nôtre laboured to give the ancient pile a more suitable aspect.

 The gardens were remade by André Le Nôtre from 1669 to 1673, and include a 2.4 kilometre long stone terrace which provides a view over the valley of the Seine and, in the distance, Paris.